 [T]his view has driven a wedge between God in himself and God as he has revealed himself, threatening our knowledge of God with profound agnosticism, since we have no way of knowing whether God is as he has revealed himself in Jesus Christ (p.
 2617)

 This demonstrates a complete misunderstanding of Palamite theology.
-The “wedge” is not something inserted by the theology, it is something that exists in reality, for we cannot possibly know God as God knows Himself.
-We are not and never will be God.
-No created being possibly can.
-The distinction persists.
-In fact, rather than introducing an agnosticism, St Gregory Palamas was attempting to forestall scholastic agnosticism concerning the possibility of the knowledge of God through his theology.
-The uncreated energies of God are as much an expression of Him as we are able to comprehend and process, and it is with these expressions of the Godhead, more a part of Him and more immediately sourced in Him than our appearance is to one another, reliant as it is upon absorption and reflection of photons, that we come into union with, through the process of theosis, or divinization, and “become partakers of the divine nature” (2 Peter 1.4).
+The “wedge” is not something inserted by the theology, it demonstrates an understanding of God as Other.
+No created being can possibly understand an uncreated being, as they are of different orders, and human perception is incapable of perceiving God as God exists; that is Palamite theology.
+In fact, rather than introducing an agnosticism, Palamas was attempting to forestall scholastic agnosticism concerning the possibility of the knowledge of God through his theology.
+The uncreated energies of God are as much an expression of God as humans are able to comprehend and process, and it is with these expressions of the Godhead, more a part of God and more immediately sourced in God than our appearance is to one another, reliant as it is upon absorption and reflection of photons, that we come into union with, through the process of theosis, or divinization, and “become partakers of the divine nature” (2 Peter 1.4).
 There is absolutely no doubt in Orthodox theology that the Father is revealed in the Son.
-We can read, you know: “He who has seen me has seen the Father” (John 14.9).
-The issue is one of maintaining the absolute holiness and otherness of God, which is expounded at length in Bible and Tradition and known through personal experience, while at the same time holding that union with God is indeed possible and desired by Him, as is also expounded at length in Bible and Tradition, and known through personal experience.
-Rather than understanding Palamite theology as introducing a separation between God and man, it is rather trying to explain how the union of the two actually works.
+Orthodox can read, too: “He who has seen me has seen the Father” (John 14.9).
+The issue is one of maintaining the absolute holiness and otherness of God, which is expounded at length in Bible and Tradition, while at the same time holding that union with God is indeed possible and desired by God, as is also expounded at length in Bible and Tradition.
+Rather than understanding Palamite theology as introducing a separation between God and man, it is rather trying to explain how the union of the two is even possible, as they are so different.

 When he opened the fifth seal, I saw under the altar the souls of those who had been slaughtered for the word of God and for the testimony they had given; they cried out with a loud voice, “Sovereign Lord, holy and true, how long will it be before you judge and avenge our blood on the inhabitants of the earth?”
 (Revelation 6.9-10)

 These martyred saints are right there in God’s presence.
-It certainly sounds possible that they are aware of the situation on earth.
+It certainly sounds as though they are aware of the situation on earth.
 It is thus certainly “possible.”
-Of course we ask them for their prayers, and we pray for them, too.
+Orthodox don’t believe that the dead are irretrievably gone or are inattentive to the living, and living Orthodox are certainly not inattentive to the dead.
 That’s a large part of what a life of prayer is: prayer for one another.
 It is certainly “acceptable” to pray for one another.

 More from John: